cmking1997/othello/README.md

 The main two being, what if a player has no moves and then what if neither player has any moves.

-The noValidMoves and gameUncontinuableFailsafe (which maybe needs a shorter name) both acomplish these objectives.
+The noValidMoves and gameUncontinuableFailsafe (which maybe needs a shorter name) both accomplish these objectives.

 Then I setup the styling of the game screen.
 Centering everything, adding a title card, and the bottom section containing the buttons and game information.